AuditOps/auditops-sdk/docs/general/faqs.md

 ### How can I support this project?
 1. Free: Incorporate the AuditOps-SDK into your vendor due diligence process.
 It's free, holds vendors accountable, and helps your team evaluate risk.
 2. Free: Schedule a training for your non-profit (ISACA, IIA, etc), TPRM team, or audit firm.
-We want to spread the word, and won't give you a sales pitch.
+We want to spread the word, and won't make it a sales pitch.
 Email us at info@auditops.io for more information.
 3. Paid: Sign-up for the AuditOps vendor monitoring service!
 We will keep an eye on your vendors, and make sure they are compliant **every day**, not just once per year.

 ### How is this different from a vendor’s Trust Center?
 If you're buying a house, would you let the seller pick the home inspector?
-I certainly wouldn't recommend it!
+I didn't think so!

-Trust Centers are great for sharing information, but they aren't transparent and allow companies to hide real risks.
+Trust Centers are great for sharing information, but lack transparency and could provide a false sense of security.
 * **Transparency:** Exclusions can be added to Trust Centers with no oversight.
 An AuditOps report can be run in "summary_mode" to let you evaluate risk while still protecting sensitive data.
 * **Repeatability:** Test procedures are clearly defined, and backed by real evidence.
 * **Cost:** Running the AuditOps-SDK is free and takes less than 5 minutes to set up.